GPT-4o: Sycophancy

 In April 2025, OpenAI rolled back an update of GPT-4o due to excessive sycophancy, after widespread reports that it had become flattering and agreeable to the point of supporting clearly delusional or dangerous ideas.
+In the United States, at least nine lawsuits have alleged that GPT-4o has encouraged teens to end their lives.
+The model was still described as sycophancy-prone when it was removed from ChatGPT in February 2026.